PlayeRom/flightgear-addon-logbook/README.md

 * `<` and `>` – move back or forward 1 point
 * `<<` and `>>` – move back or forward 10 points
 * `|<<` and `>>|` – jump to start or end point
+* `Play`/`Stop` – start/stop flight animation of airplane icon.

-To change red cross position, you can also click on the map near to the fly path or click on the profile diagram.
+To change airplane icon position, you can also click on the map near to the fly path or click on the profile diagram.

+At the bottom right there is also an option to change the profile drawing mode.
+In FlightGear version 2024.1, this is a checkbox with the options "time" and "distance".
+This option defines whether the X-axis should be drawn based on time or distance traveled.
+When based on time, the graph will be evenly and linearly distributed, even when the aircraft is stationary or hovering because time is always moving forward.
+So the graph won't show where the flight was faster or slower, but you will avoid overlapping points.
+When based on distance, the points will be drawn close to each other or overlapping when the aircraft is stationary or flying slowly, but they will be more spread out when flying fast, making it possible to recognize places where the flight was performed at higher speeds and where at lower ones.
+In FlightGear versions older than 2024, this option is presented as a check box.
+When you check it, you will enable "distance" mode.

 The flight analysis window is resizable, but remember that if it is too small it will not be able to draw the map or vertical profile correctly.

-Flight analysis will only be available for flights made in FlightGear version 2024.1 and newer.
+Flight analysis from the logbook will only be available for flights made in FlightGear 2024.1 and later.
+Current session analysis is available from FlightGear 2020.

 ### Settings